capistrano-plugins/capistrano-secrets-yml/README.md

         require 'capistrano/secrets_yml'

-- Within your app/config/deploy/#{environment}.rb files, make sure to specify:

-        set :system_user, 'ssh_user' # defaults to root user; This user will SSH into the servers to generate all necessary files

 - Create `secrets.yml` file on the remote server by executing this task:

         $ bundle exec cap production setup